How to create a user research plan

-Elizabeth Chesters takes you on a detailed journey of the DECIDE framework, which will help you create an effective user research strategy for any business.
+Elizabeth Chesters takes you on a detailed journey through the DECIDE framework, which will help you create an effective user research strategy for any business.

 Research shapes everything in a business.
 The product, the target market, the future goals.
 And how we do our research defines everything, from success to failure.